jennatauro/Blended/README.md

 1. Include as a Library Project.

-2. Create your models that will be in the list and have them implement ModelViewHolder.
+2. Create your models that will be in the list and have each of them implement ModelViewHolder.
+They will each use their own layout resource file, header title, and view holder in the bindViewHolder() method.
 Implementation could look something like this:

 		@Override
 	    public void bindViewHolder(SectionedRecyclerViewAdapter.RecyclerViewBaseHolder vh) {